zawang/cpp-docs/docs/cpp/scope-visual-cpp.md

 ## Hiding Names

-You can hide a name by declaring it in an enclosed block.
-In the following figure, `i` is redeclared within the inner block, thereby hiding the variable associated with `i` in the outer block scope.
+<ins>You can hide a name by declaring it in an enclosed block.</ins> In the following figure, `i` is redeclared within the inner block, thereby hiding the variable associated with `i` in the outer block scope.

 ![Diagram that shows block scope name hiding.](../cpp/media/vc38sf1.png)<br/>
 Block scope and name hiding